anttijuu/O3-chat-client/README.md

 If the server works with the client, your server should fulfill the requirements of the course.

 Note that the current version does not yet implement the `/test` command.
-When it does, you can use that to test the server with valid/invalid requests to see if your server is robust enough.
+That feature is still under construction.
+When it is implemented, you can use that to test the server with valid/invalid requests to see if your server is robust enough.

 ## Information